Renata-Romanelli/Renata-Romanelli/README.md

 ## Hi, I’m @Renata-Romanelli

-Biomedical Engineer and Data Analyst, Master's student in Biomedical Engeneering, graduated in Biomedical Engineering and Bachelor of Science and Technology from Federal University of ABC.
-During my graduation, my academic research was focused on contributing to the development of an Open Source software for the calculus of Cerebral Autoregulation, in Python language (CAAos Platform).
-In the master's degree, my academic research is focused on the analysis of data from this same platform and its clinical application.
+Biomedical Engineering

+I graduated in Science and Technology in 2020 and Biomedical Engineering in 2021 from the Federal University of ABC (UFABC), and I am currently pursuing a master's degree in Biomedical Engineering at UFABC with a research scholarship from FAPESP until 2023.

+My research focus is on cerebral hemodynamics, with an emphasis on cerebral autoregulation, using biomedical data and signal analysis.

+During my undergraduate studies, I had the opportunity to conduct research with a FAPESP research scholarship in 2020, which was extended until 2021.
+In this research, I contributed to the development of the CAAos platform, an open-source platform for calculating cerebral autoregulation.
+(Documentation link: https://caaosplatform.github.io/CAAos/index.html)

+Currently, I am focused on analyzing data from individuals with stroke and hypertension for the development of my master's thesis.

+I am always seeking opportunities to apply my knowledge and contribute to advancements in the field of Biomedical Engineering.
+If you are interested in connecting or collaborating on related projects, feel free to reach out!

+#BiomedicalEngineering #ScientificResearch #CerebralHemodynamics #CerebralAutoregulation #UFABCMasters

 💻 **CAAos Platform:**
 <ul>